Auckland

 Whakatane

-Whakatane is a District as well as a Town in the Eastern Bay of Plenty.
+Whakatane is a District as well as a City in the Eastern Bay of Plenty.
 The town is situated by the Whakatane River Mouth where many boats are moored and many more are launched to sea to enjoy the great fishing and other sea activities in the area.
 Its economy is a diverse mix of forestry, paper production, farming, fishing, horticulture and touism.
+Whakatane is also the gateway to the East Cape, so Whakatane motels are a great place to rest up before heading off.

 Whangarei